KianESoftware/My_Own_Data_Analyst/README.md

             self.arrange_all_goals()
 ```

-the define_goal() below is called when user hit the ok button after entering inputs of goal
+the define_goal() below is called when user hits the ok button after entering inputs of goal

 ```python
     def define_goal(self):